Waatebagaa-giizis (Leaves Changing Color Moon; September 19), 2018

 Wolves as warriors and educators

-The wolf plays an unique and meaningful, spiritual role in Anishinaabe, Nêhiyawak, Aniywiya, Este Mvskokvike, Haudenosaunee, and several other Native cultures as a clan animal.
+The wolf plays an unique and meaningful, spiritual role as a clan animal in Anishinaabe, Nêhiyawak, Aniywiya, Este Mvskokvike, Haudenosaunee, and several other Native cultures.
 Members of the wolf clan are known both as protectors/defenders and as educators of spiritual values.

 Traditional Ojibweg for example know that Wolves know where mashkiki, or medicine used for healing the sick, can be found.
 The Elders tell us that when you pray and ask for medicine the wolves will howl and you will know where the medicine can be found.²